aacitelli/aacitelli/README.md

 I'm Anden, a junior at Ohio State studying Computer Science & Engineering.
 Check out my resume [here](https://drive.google.com/file/d/1nlJzHsSkNTlFM0Xu_uAItzb8M-6_duzt/view?usp=sharing) or just scroll through my GitHub for a quick overview of what I'm about.
 I will be interning with [JPMorgan](https://www.jpmorgan.com/) doing Software Engineering this upcoming summer, but am open to full-time opportunities after I graduate (likely Fall 2021); get in contact via the email listed below!

 - 🔭 I’m currently developing 3D printing procedures for the [Ohio State Center for Design & Manufacturing Excellence](https://cdme.osu.edu/) and leading software development for Ohio State's Underwater Robotics Team ([@osu-uwrt](http://github.com/osu-uwrt)) while progressing through courses.
 - 📫 You can reach me at andenacitelli@gmail.com.
+I should get back to you within a day or two.
 - 💬 Ask me about anything!
-I would love to have a chat with you about anything and everything work-related or otherwise.
+I would love to have a chat with you about anything and everything, work related or not.
-- ⚡ Outside of programming, I love to play guitar, cook, and run.
+- ⚡ Outside of my work life, I love to play guitar, cook, and run.

 <!--
 Here's some GitHub stats because numbers are cool: